stassa/louise/README.md

 In this manual we show simple examples where Louise is trained on small, "toy" problems, designed to demonstrate its use.
 However, Louise's learning algorithm, _Top Program Construction_, is efficient enough to learn very large programs.
-In one of the example datasets included with Louise, a program of more than 25,000 clauses is learned in under 5 minutes (and, yes, that is a correct program with perfect accuracy).
+In one of the example datasets included with Louise, a program of more than 2,500 clauses is learned in under 5 minutes.
 This is most likely larger than any program learned by an ILP system, or indeed by any program learning system, to date.

 In general, Louise's novelty means that it has so far primarily been applied to artificial datasets designed to demonstrate its working principles rather than